VectorSoftwareRI/atg_demo/README.md

 # ATG *server workflow* demo

-This repository collects together all of the necessary files to demonstrate how to deploy/use VectorCAST/ATG in a *server workflow*.
+This repository collects together all of the necessary files to demonstrate how to deploy/use VectorCAST/ATG in a _server workflow_ (e.g., as part of a continuous integration system such as Jenkins).

 **Importantly** if you are an 'end-user' of VectorCAST/ATG these examples are likely not to be relevant to you.
 VectorCAST's ATG technology can be used directly from either the VectorCAST/GUI or via `clicast`: